BANABAN FIRST ARRIVAL ON RABI

 One of the major problems the Banabans had to overcome was the cost of imported food.
 Since the move to Rabi, they had to adapt to new skills and life in a completely new environment.
 The Banabans were now relying more and more on the Banaban owned Co-operative and brought cans of tinned tuna and fish (ironically caught on a nearby Pacific Island and canned in China).
 Many a visitor to Rabi in the seventies though impressed with the community spirit and the charm of the Banaban people were also greatly alarmed at the amount of canned food the Banabans were eating.

 After this period in the seventies, not much was heard of the Banabans and their life on Rabi or Banaba for that matter.
-Visitors to Rabi decreased and contact with the outside world diminished while the court case in the British courts continued and the phosphate mining on Banaba by the BPC and the three governments involved would only increase.
+Visitors to Rabi decreased, and contact with the outside world diminished.
+At the same time, the court case in the British courts continued, and the phosphate mining on Banaba by the BPC and the three governments involved would only increase.